Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Partially fixed some funkiness with WindSpell and Spring Traps pushing away the Serpents
 - Rearranged peekDungeon() action ordering so that all objects/monsters move, then the lighting is updated.
 - Removed SecondFloor's fight function since it was redundant.

+6/30:

+- Consolidated all dungeon map layouts (Tile vectors) in a single one held in the Dungeon base class.